 - Content: The app includes every artwork in the CMA’s collection that is on view and more than 1,500 videos available for selected artworks.
 Bring headphones or earbuds to enjoy these videos during your visit.
 New content is generated on an ongoing basis.
 Changes to any object on view are dynamically and immediately updated from the backend systems across the app and throughout the museum.

 - Tours: Take a tour curated by CMA staff and community members, or create your own.

 - Nearby Artworks: Visitor-favorited and featured artworks.

-Reproduction, including downloading, of works by Pierre Bonnard, Georges Braque, Carlo Bugatti, Salvador Dalí, Andre Derain, Otto Dix, Lee Krasner, Rene Lalique, Suzanne Lalique, Jacob Lawrence, Charles Loupot, René Magritte, Reginald Marsh, Henri Matisse, Barnett Newman, Pablo Picasso, Man Ray, Marc Rothko, Kay Sage, Yves Tanguy, Édouard Vuillard, Andy Warhol, and Wilfred Zogbaum, is prohibited by copyright laws and international conventions without the express written permission of Artists Rights Society (ARS), New York.
+Reproduction, including downloading, of works by Pierre Bonnard, Georges Braque, Carlo Bugatti, Salvador Dalí, Andre Derain, Otto Dix, Lee Krasner, Rene Lalique, Suzanne Lalique, Jacob Lawrence, Charles Loupot, René Magritte, Reginald Marsh, Henri Matisse, Barnett Newman, Pablo Picasso, Man Ray, Marc Rothko, Kay Sage, Yves Tanguy, Édouard Vuillard, Andy Warhol, and Wilfred Zogbaum is prohibited by copyright laws and international conventions without the written permission of Artists Rights Society (ARS), New York.